RachithP/planning-in-robotics/dp-with-mms/README.md

 - Make sure to compile and test the [mms-simulator](https://github.com/mackorone/mms) with sample maps present in resources section of the simulator repo.
 Also familiarize with instructions on how to compile your own code with the simulator.

 ### Doxygen enabled
-- You can open the `index.html` file present in the doc section of this repo to view the doxygen generated documentation.
+- You can install [doxygen](http://www.doxygen.nl/download.html) and generate the Doxy files required to view the documentation enabled in this code.

 ### Sample runs